-There is more about coping with low blood counts in the section about effects of chemotherapy on your bone marrow.
+There is information about coping with low blood counts in the section about effects of chemotherapy on your bone marrow.

-There can be many other symptoms depending on where your non Hodgkin lymphoma is.
+There can be many other symptoms depending on where your non Hodgkin lymphoma is in the body.
 For example

 - Your tonsils may be enlarged

 - You may have a lump in your abdomen (tummy)

 - You may feel breathless, if the lymph nodes in your chest are affected